Bre-Wonder/Recipe-App-Achievment/Acheivement 2/A2_Recipe_App/ReadME.md

 GitHub Repository site: https://github.com/Bre-Wonder/Recipe-App-Achievment/tree/main/Acheivement%202

-Note: Cursor AI used to help in builing out html files
+Note: Cursor AI used to help in builing out html files with style and formatting.
+Chapt GPT used for helping to create testing files.